pulumi/pulumi-terraform-bridge/README.md

 community provides resource providers that perform create, read, update, and delete (CRUD) operations for a broad array of infrastructure providers and types.
 In principle, any of them can be programmed using Pulumi with this bridge.

+If you want to wrap a _new_ Terraform provider as a Pulumi provider, check out [pulumi/pulumi-tf-provider-boilerplate](https://github.com/pulumi/pulumi-tf-provider-boilerplate).

+## Overview

 Although the Terraform schema is used as a starting point, the concept of "overlays" enables customization, including classification into modules, stronger typing, better documentation, and more.
 Pulumi can also augment providers with non-CRUD operations like queries, metrics, and logs -- while not having to repeat all of the considerable and quality